History

 History of AVANCE

-Since those early days, AVANCE has grown to serve the state of Texas and is starting to expand beyond the borders of the Lone Star State.
-Throughout our history, AVANCE has earned broad recognition and funding from various sources.
-Notable visits from national and international dignitaries include the Reverend Jesse Jackson, Prince Charles of Wales, Oprah Winfrey and former U.S. First Ladies Rosalynn Carter, Hillary Clinton, the late Barbara Bush, and Laura Bush.
-AVANCE has been featured in the New York Times, NBC’s Education Nation, ABC's World News Tonight and Good Morning America, along with several social documentaries such as Ounce of Prevention and Scared Silent.
+Over the past 50 years, AVANCE has earned broad recognition as being one of the leading two-generation programs in the nation.
+Notable visits from national and international dignitaries include the Reverend Jesse Jackson, King Charles III, and former U.S. First Ladies Laura Bush, and the late Rosalynn Carter and Barbara Bush.
+AVANCE and PCEP were highlighted in books by former First Ladies Hillary Clinton and the late Rosalynn Carter and Barbara Bush.
+AVANCE has been featured in the New York Times, NBC’s Education Nation, ABC’s World News Tonight, Good Morning America, and several social documentaries such as Ounce of Prevention, Scared Silent, and No Small Matter.
 Explore our historical timeline below to learn more about how we have grown into a national leader in two-generation programming.

 Timeline of Accomplishments